Bilal Hassani: Eurovision Song Contest

 On 6 December 2018, Hassani was announced to be among the 18 candidates participating in Destination Eurovision, the French national selection process for the Eurovision Song Contest which was broadcast on France 2, with this edition choosing the representative of France at the Eurovision Song Contest 2019, which took place in Tel Aviv, Israel in May 2019.

 On 20 December 2018, an excerpt from his song for the competition was released, the song titled "Roi" and written with the duo and 2018 winner of Destination Eurovision Madame Monsieur.
 The song was described to be about self-acceptance.
 On 4 January 2019, "Roi" was made available on all music platforms, and by 14 January, it had exceeded 3 million views.
 The newspaper Le Monde wrote that Hassani "leaves no one indifferent".

 The initial front runner to represent France at Eurovision, Hassani began a media tour for Destination Eurovision on media outlets such as NRJ, Quotidien, and France Inter.
 On 12 January 2019, he won the semi-final by winning 58 out of 60 points awarded by the international jury, and winning 57 points (the highest score) from the French public.
 He totaled 115 points and qualified for the final, alongside Chimène Badi (66 points), Silvàn Areg (59 points) and Aysat (40 points).
 He won the final on 26 January 2019, with a total of 200 points including 150 of the French public while he was ranked fifth with the International Jury vote, with 50 points.

 At the Eurovision Song Contest 2019 final, in Israel, Hassani performed the song "Roi", and placed 16th, with 105 points.

 He made a cameo appearance in the 2020 film Eurovision Song Contest: The Story of Fire Saga.

-In 2024 he had an acting role in Alexis Langlois's feature film Queens of Drama (Les Reines de la drame).
+In 2024, he had an acting role in Alexis Langlois's feature film Queens of Drama (Les Reines de la drame).

 Danse avec les stars

-In 2021, he participated in Season 11 of Danse avec les stars, the French version of Dancing with the stars with the dancer Jordan Mouillerac.
-They were the first same sex couple in the show.
+In 2021, Hassani participated in season 11 of Danse avec les stars, the French version of Dancing with the Stars, with dancer Jordan Mouillerac.
+They were the first same-sex couple in the show.
 On 26 November 2021, they reached the final, finishing runners-up losing against Tayc and his partner Fauve Hautot with 44% of the votes.
 In 2022, he joined the jury of the twelfth season.

 Personal life

 On 23 June 2017, Hassani publicly came out as part of the LGBTQ+ community, the day before he attended the Paris Pride.
-Hassani is genderqueer, genderfluid, and is comfortable with both she and he pronouns.
+Hassani identifies as genderqueer, genderfluid, and is comfortable with both she and he pronouns.